Available with Standard or Advanced license.

 While the data owner (database user) cannot be updated without re-creating the data, the portal dataset owner can be updated for a utility network.
-If the existing portal dataset owner leaves the organization, it is necessary to change the portal owner to another user.
+If the existing portal utility network owner leaves the organization, it is necessary to change the portal owner to another user.
 This user should comply with the same user type and privilege as the original owner.
-Reference the Update Portal Dataset Owner tool.
+Refer to the Update Portal Dataset Owner tool for more information.

 ArcGIS platform compatibility

 As an administrator, it is important to be aware of the compatibility between ArcGIS clients, the geodatabase, and the utility network dataset when working with mixed releases.